 Knies, Helland & McPherson works with couples to find the most dignified path for them.
 They handle traditional divorces but also have experience in mediation and offer divorce coaching and other a la carte services.
 They understand that going through a divorce is excruciating, and with sensitivity and grace, they partner with each client to come up with a customized solution that meets each person’s needs and goals.

 Whatever you do, do not go it alone.
 Ultimately, it will not likely cost you less.
 There is too much at risk and chances are, you will miss important steps in the process.
-At Knies, Helland & McPherson, we not only represent you in a court of law, but we are there to support you emotionally throughout the process.
+At Knies, Helland & McPherson, our inexpensive divorce lawyers will not only represent you in the court of law, but we are there to support you emotionally throughout the process.

 When we enter into a marriage, we all assume it will last.
 We even dream that we will spend the rest of our lives together.
 And while that happens for some, for others, life circumstances change, personalities change, and relationships change.
 As that happens, there are some instances when divorce is a better option than remaining in a failing marriage, or worse, in an abusive or toxic one.
 If that is the case for you, it is important that you understand your options.